andreicsp/caiman/README.md

       - protobuf/uprotobuf.py
 ```

-This will only install the specified files from the `micropySX126X` github repository.
+This will only install the specified files from the `uprotobuf` github repository.

 ## Defining tools